drewlyton/blog-posts/Rubber Ducking Docs.md

 In this example, the solution recommended by Player_2 worked.
 However, even in the case where it didn't, *there was still no wasted time*.
 Player_1 would have still been able to test the solution and gain new information even while Player_2 was on their meeting.
 No one stayed blocked because of someone else's calendar.

-But wait, there's a bonus round.
-If you or your team want to write more technical blog posts...
+But wait, there's yet *another* use for this document...

 ## The document is a draft.
 Every problem you've experienced has probably been experienced by someone else.